thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         * Plus some very cheeky games the girls have dreamed up involving our cheeky butlers ha ha

-        For even more great ideas and inspiration be sure to follow our instagram page @sailinginparadisegoldcoast or our facebook page @sailinginparadise via the links at the base of the site.
+        For even more great ideas and inspiration be sure to follow our insta @sailinginparadisegoldcoast
       title: Hen's Party Ideas
     - dropdownContent: >-
         If you are looking for the perfect ice breaker, guaranteed to make the